 How do you address drum bleed when mixing?

 I used to overthink the bleed issue, but then I later found that every mic contributes to the overall sound, even the ones with bleed in them.
 If the low-end of the snare drum sounds great, and the overhead is picking it up, why would you EQ it out?
 I used to be a fan of surgical EQing and removing the low-end from anything that wasn’t bass-centric, but I realized that I was being more of a technician and not an artist.
 Mixers have to think as musicians do.
 You can’t just listen to one mic and make a call based on that.
 However, if the recording was poor, and you have an ugly-sounding bleed in the overhead, then you have a problem.
 But drums need to work as a whole, so you shouldn’t take a Frankenstein approach to it by being surgical with each mic when it’s time to mix.
 The drums have to sound good based on how the overheads and the room mics blend with the kit, since those mics are where you hear the overall sound of the instrument.
 It’s possible to get an unfavorably biased image of the drum kit if you start only with the dry kick and snare, and then try to overcompensate with processing to make it sound full without even hearing what the overhead and room mics sounds like.

 Everyone wants their music to sound loud, so I think compression is inevitable.
 In my case, I haven’t worked with a band that didn’t want compression, so I’ve always used it.

 I see you have a Roland Space Echo here.
 Does that get used a lot?

-Its not as usable to me as it is for the band.
-Its more of a piece of outboard gear that functions as an instrument.
+It’s not as usable to me as it is for the bands that record here.
+It’s a piece of outboard gear that functions more as an instrument than for mixing.
 We’ve tried playing with it by feeding drums into it and having it feeding back on itself and stuff like that.
-But we usually leave to the band to use.
+But we usually leave it to the band to use.